-IT was Barbara’s idea to treat us to a gourmet picnic lunch in the Dalmatian Hinterland, the ‘Zagora’ Region, as it’s called in Croatian.
+IT was Barbara’s idea to treat us to a gourmet picnic lunch in the Dalmatian countryside, the ‘Zagora’ Region, as it’s called in Croatian.
 This is the area directly behind the coastal mountain range, the Inland.
 Some of the most significant pages of early Croatian history from the 9th to the 11th Centuries were written in the Dalmatian Zagora area.
 Over two and a half centuries Christian and Islamic spiritual domains met here at the close of the Middle Ages. followed by complete rule by the Ottoman empire in the 16th cent.,then annexed to the Venetian Empire, as a result of the Venetian Turkish wars of the 17th and early 18th centuries.

 Susie, Kathy, Barbara and myself piled into the car at the start of our perfect journey, driving 30 minutes up and out of Split towards Bisko and on to the village of Donji Dolac.

 In Gornji Dolac we parked the car at the country cottage of Marko Bilić who kindly allowed us to set up our picnic on his outdoor area..
 Barbara fed us some delicious freshly made buns with roast beef and condiments, with some dips and luscious fillings, making sure we were all fuelled up for our 2-hour walk through the fields and village.